Talentica/HungryHippos/Readme.md

 ### 1. sharding-client-config.xml

 Assuming your input file contains lines with just two fields like below.
-The fields are created using "," as delimiter.
+The fields are created using comma i.e "," as delimiter.

     samsung,78904566
     apple,865478